iai-group/arXivDigest/README.md

-# arXivDigest: Personalized arXiv Digest
+# arXivDigest

 Motivated by the accelerating pace at which scientific knowledge is being produced, we aim to provide a recommendation service that helps researchers to keep up with scientific literature.
-Based on their interest profiles, researchers can receive an email digest of the most recent papers published at arXiv at regular intervals.
+Based on their interest profiles, researchers can receive a personalized email digest of the most recent papers published at arXiv at regular intervals.
 Further, users can give explicit feedback (by saving articles) to improve future recommendations.

 ## Front-end (service)